marekq/rss-lambda/readme.md

 rss-lambda
 ==========

 Monitor 40 different AWS blogs through RSS and get a notification whenever a new blog is posted.
 New blogposts are stored in DynamoDB and (optionally) sent out through email using SES.
 The Lambda function to retrieve the blogs runs every 10 minutes by default.
+The cost for running the solution should be less than $3 per month based on this polling frequency.

 ![alt text](./docs/architecture.png)

 Installation